Tomlinsonus: Description

-Only a single partial specimen (ROMIP 66233) was recovered during fieldwork in September 2020, by independent researcher Marc Haensel.
+Only a single partial specimen (ROMIP 66233) was recovered during fieldwork in September 2020, by amateur paleontologist Marc Haensel.
 This specimen preserves a mostly complete head and some appendages.
 Like other marrellids, the head is composed of a cephalic shield with pairs of spine-like projections, with two large pairs present in Tomlinsonus.
 These projections curve posteriorly.
 Like most other marrellids, these projections are covered in second-order spines.
 There is also a pair of smaller projections without spines extending posteriorly from the back of the head.
 Attached to the head is a pair of extremely elongate appendages, around 7 cm in length, with 9 podomeres/segments, with a spine present on the end of the 8th podomere, which is the longest leg segment.
 There is also another, shorter moderately sized cephalic appendage with at least four podomeres, with fourth and distalmost podomere being triangular in shape.
 There were pairs of filamentous appendages running along the trunk.